Core Teaching Awards

-Nominations for this award are now open - closing date 28th July 2023
+Nominations for these awards are now open - closing date cob Friday 26th July 2024

-The CORE Teaching Award recognises the importance of providing high quality education teaching for undergraduate and postgraduate students in Computing.
-The award is for an outstanding contribution to teaching, or an exemplary innovation in teaching by a team or an individual and specifically recognises the ability to arouse students’ curiosity, interest, creative endeavour and enthusiasm for computing.
+The CORE Teaching Awards recognise the importance of providing high-quality education teaching for undergraduate and postgraduate students in Computing.
+The awards are for an outstanding contribution to teaching or an exemplary innovation in teaching by a team or an individual and specifically recognise the ability to arouse students’ curiosity, interest, creative endeavour and enthusiasm for computing.
+The two awards recognise outstanding accomplishments of established teachers in the general award and trajectories of early career teachers in the Early Career Award, respectively.
+The next award will be presented at ACSW 2025.

 Nominations